IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Getting Set Up to Run REST Assured Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unit tests are run automatically on every build but dev environments and servers requires special setup to run REST Assured tests.
+Unit tests are run automatically on every build, but dev environments and servers require special setup to run REST Assured tests.
 In short, Dataverse needs to be placed into an insecure mode that allows arbitrary users and datasets to be created and destroyed.
-This differs greatly from the out of the box behavior of Dataverse, which we strive to keep secure for sysadming installing the software for their institutions in a production environment.
+This differs greatly from the out-of-the-box behavior of Dataverse, which we strive to keep secure for sysadmins installing the software for their institutions in a production environment.

-The :doc:`dev-environment` section currently refers developers here for advice on getting set up to run REST Assured tests but we'd like to add some sort of "dev" flag to the installer to put Dataverse in "insecure" mode, with lots of scary warnings that this dev mode should not be used in production.
+The :doc:`dev-environment` section currently refers developers here for advice on getting set up to run REST Assured tests, but we'd like to add some sort of "dev" flag to the installer to put Dataverse in "insecure" mode, with lots of scary warnings that this dev mode should not be used in production.

 The Burrito Key
 ^^^^^^^^^^^^^^^